-The Group's main liquidity risks, analysed using the Financial Conduct Authority's ("FCA") liquidity risk driver framework, are wholesale secured funding risk, intra-day liquidity risk and off balance sheet liquidity risk.
-Liquidity risk is managed through the implementation of the Liquidity Risk Management Framework ('LRMF'); which sets out the limits supporting the liquidity risk appetite statement; identifies the liquidity risks inherent in the business and funding models; and sets out the tools through which those liquidity risks are measured, managed, monitored and controlled including stress testing, early warning indicators, liquid asset buffer management, and cash and intra-day liquidity usage management.
+The Company's main liquidity risks, analysed using the Prudential Regulatory Authority's ("PRA") liquidity risk driver framework, are rating risk, wholesale secured funding risk, intra-day liquidity risk and off-balance sheet liquidity risk.
+Liquidity risk is managed through the implementation of the Liquidity Risk Management Framework which sets out the limits supporting the liquidity risk appetite statement, identifies the liquidity risks inherent in the business and funding models, and sets out the tools through which those liquidity risks are measured, managed, monitored and controlled including stress testing, early warning indicators, liquid asset buffer management, and cash and intra-day liquidity usage management.

 The Board believes that the Company is appropriately funded with the right level of liquidity sources to support the current and projected level of business activity.
-The Company currently has £887.3 million in regulatory capital (see note 24) and has £803.7 million available in short-term unsecured debt facility.
+The Company currently has £854.4 million in regulatory capital (see note 24) and £548.6 million available additional liquidity from short-term unsecured debt facilities.
+The Board continually assesses the capital base with a view to strengthening when required, as evidenced by the recent capital restructuring undertaken in February 2018.